Global Neuro Course— Neurotrauma and Neurocritical Care

 - Review evidentiary bases for prognostication, diagnosis, and management of various neurotrauma injuries, including those to the brain, spinal cord, peripheral nerves, spinal column, craniofacial structures, and craniocervical vasculature.

-- Be familiar with the breadth and depth of neurotrauma diagnoses, treatments, and controversies.
+- Discuss current neurotrauma diagnoses, treatments, and associated controversies.

-- Understand the surgical anatomy and be facile with basic techniques including: ventriculostomy; decompressive craniectomy; internal fixation for occiput to C2, subaxial cervical spine, and thoracolumbar spine injuries; and basic endovascular techniques.
+- Describe the surgical anatomy and key steps for performing ventriculostomy, decompressive craniectomy, subdural hematoma evacuation, and internal fixation of occiput to C2, subaxial cervical spine, and thoracolumbar spine injuries.

-- Be familiar with innovations taking place in the care of neurotrauma patients
+- Identify recent innovations in the care of neurotrauma patients and explain their potential clinical impact.

-- Discuss controversies in neurotrauma, areas of equipoise and lack of evidence, and understand the arguments for various positions regarding controversial management issues
+- Discuss controversies in neurotrauma including areas of equipoise and lack of evidence.

 DAY ONE: SATURDAY, AUGUST 23, 2025